 First off, you need to have a professional looking website filled with educational content.

 If you don’t have one, you need one or risk losing credibility by making a bad first impression online.
 Plus, your website functions as a “digital home” of your business and features educational content your prospects need, want, and expect to find.
-The Ohlson Group can totally assist you and even provide you with a free website.
+The Ohlson Group can assist you and even provide you with a free website.
 Learn more about our free website services.

 The second thing that you should do is step up your email game.